ryancramerdesign/MarkupTwitterFeed/README.md

    - Once created, copy and paste the settings to the module configuration.

 ## To Upgrade

+*Before upgrading, please note that this module now requires PHP 5.3 or newer.
+If you are running PHP 5.2, this module likely will not work.*

 If you already have the old MarkupTwitterFeed module installed, you do not need to uninstall it unless it is installed in some location other than `/site/modules/MarkupTwitterFeed/MarkupTwitterFeed.module`.